google/eng-practices/review/developer/pr-descriptions.md

 >
 > Continuing the long-range goal of refactoring the Borglet Hierarchy.

-The first line describes what the CL does and how this is a change from the past.
-The rest of the description talks about the specific implementation, the context of the CL, that the solution isn't ideal, and possible future direction.
+The first line describes what the PR does and how this is a change from the past.
+The rest of the description talks about the specific implementation, the context of the PR, that the solution isn't ideal, and possible future direction.
 It also explains *why* this change is being made.

-### Small CL that needs some context
+### Small PR that needs some context

 > Create a Python3 build rule for status.py.
 >